-Juneteenth, or Emancipation Day, was first celebrated in 1866 — and yet it's still possible for an American to get a graduate degree and not know what it is.
+Juneteenth, or Emancipation Day, was first celebrated in 1866 — and yet it's still possible for an American to not know what it is.
 That's only one reason why Juneteenth should be a national holiday.
 More importantly, though, it's an important part of our national memory, and it deserves the recognition to match its importance.

 For those who need a primer on Juneteenth, the celebration began as a commemoration of June 19, 1865, when Union troops arrived in Texas and freed enslaved people.
 This was actually two years after the Emancipation Proclamation and even the passing of the 13th Amendment, which abolished slavery, but Texas was so geographically isolated that this became the day when slavery "ended" in the United States.

 The former enslaved people began celebrating it the following year, and Texas was the first state to recognize it as a state holiday in 1980.

 Since then, many other states have moved to officially recognize it, but national legislation still hasn't made its way through Congress.
 Juneteenth was officially considered a federal holiday in 2021 but this only means federal and government employees get off of work for this day, with some companies deciding to follow suit.
 A national holiday would mean everyone gets off of work.

 But a slight nod to a crucial advancement in America's Black history is not enough.
 Recent events of the last few years — including the killings of George Floyd, Breonna Taylor, Tony McDade, Nina Pop, and countless other Black people — have more than demonstrated that America seems to care too little too late when it comes to Black lives.
 Officially recognizing holidays like Juneteenth is a good place to start.